Mr. Brahmachari: Production

-The film's shooting took place in Thenkasi, Tamil Nadu, and in shoranur, kerala.
+The film's shooting took place in Tenkasi, Tamil Nadu, and in Shoranur, Kerala.

 Soundtrack

 The film features songs composed by Mohan Sithara with lyrics by Girish Puthenchery.
 The soundtrack album was released by Manorama Music on 1 February 2003.
 The background score was composed by C. Rajamani.

 Reception

 The film was well received in theatres and was a commercial success at the box office.
 Made on a budget of ₹1.40 crore, the film earned more than ₹2.50 crore in distributor's share alone.
 The Telugu remake right of Mr. Brahmachari was bought by Chiranjeevi.